Skip to content

 The New Orleans Jazz were founded in 1974 as an NBA expansion franchise.
 The team’s founding owner was Sam Battistone, a Los Angeles-based restaurateur.
 The team paid a $6.15 million expansion fee and drafted Pete Maravich from the Atlanta Hawks in a pre-expansion trade, sending the Hawks two first-round picks and three second-round picks.

-The New Orleans-era Jazz made the playoffs once (1977–78, a first-round exit).
-They never had a winning record.
-Maravich averaged 27.7 points per game across his New Orleans tenure (1974–79), including a career-high 31.1 points per game in 1976–77 that earned him the NBA scoring title.
-Financial troubles, combined with the New Orleans Saints’ dominance of local revenue and the failed attempt to secure a publicly-financed new arena, led to the relocation to Salt Lake City in 1979.
+Financial troubles, combined with the New Orleans Saints’ dominance of local sports spending and the failed attempt to secure a publicly-financed arena, led Battistone to move the franchise to Salt Lake City on June 8, 1979.
 The “Jazz” name, a reference to New Orleans’s musical heritage, was retained despite the relocation.
+It remains one of the more geographically incongruous nicknames in American professional sports.

 The early Utah years (1979–1985)